cBridges851/Christmas-2020/README.md

 ## Motivation
 I wanted to wish people a Merry Christmas in 2020, and felt it would be interesting to give them good wishes in a new way!
 I wanted to put my A-Frame skills to the test, and had a go at making a virtual Christmas card!

+## Tech/Framework
+This uses A-Frame, a framework that is used to create web VR scenes.
+This was created inside a HTML file.